facelessuser/RegReplace/docs/src/markdown/usage.md

     "selection_input_max_count": 10,
 ```

 This should go without saying, but this is incompatible if you have the global option `selection_only` set which will search in selection content.
-Though you can ignore it per command via the command parameter `no_selection`.
-So if you are constructing a chain that uses selection inputs, you can temporarily disable it with `selection_only`.
+Though you can ignore it per command via the command parameter [`no_selection`](#replace-only-within-selections).
+So if you are constructing a chain that uses selection inputs, you can temporarily disable it with `no_selection`.

 ## A Better Way to Create Regex Rules

 A new feature was recently added that allows editing regular expression rules in a panel with Python syntax highlighting, providing a friendlier editing experience.
 Users can even split their regular expressions on multiple lines and add comments which will be preserved the next time the rule is viewed.

-While in the edit panel, you can press <kbd>Ctrl</kbd> + <kbd>s</kbd> on Windows/Linux (or <kbd>super</kbd> + <kbd>s</kbd> on OSX) and the rule will be saved back to the settings file.
+While in the edit panel, you can press ++ctrl+s++ on Windows/Linux (or ++cmd+s++ on OSX) and the rule will be saved back to the settings file.
 On saving, the regex is compiled to test if it's valid; if the test fails, a warning message is displayed and the saving operation is canceled.

 To edit, insert, or delete rules, you can use the following command palette commands: